Kajal-7/taskphin-assignment/README.md

 - Make sure you have node installed in your local environment by running `node -v` in your terminal
 - Install necesssary dependencies by `npm install` in the root directory and backend directory
 - Run the server by `npm start` and in backend directory `node server.js`
-- The application uses database deployed on digital using using aiven and details are public in `/backend/db/index.js`.
+- The application uses database deployed on digital ocean using aiven and details are public in `/backend/db/index.js`.
 If you want to use your database then update the config details in the same and also update url of api calls in frontend in `src/components/CandidateForm.js` , `src/components/EditModal.js`, `src/pages/DisplayCandidates.js`,
 ---

 ## Demonstration